outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- JNK/Nrf2/HO-1
 			- inhibited by celastrol
 		- VEGF
+			- VEGF/PDGF are angiogenic
 			- inhibited by celastrol
 		- Janus kinase/signal transducer and transcription activator (JAK/STAT)
 			- triggered by EBV to trigger cancer
+			- JAK (Janus kinase, a family of intracellular non-receptor tyrosine kinases)
+				- transduce cytokine-mediated signals via the JAK-STAT pathway
+			- aberrant activation of the JAK-STAT pathway has been implicated in tumor formation
+				- constitutive activation of JAK2 kinase or the enforced expression of STAT5 induces leukemia
+					- Janus kinase TYK2 serves an opposite function
+			- JAK-STAT pathway regulates cell proliferation, differentiation, and survival in hematopoietic cells
 		- mitogen-activated protein kinase (MAPK)
 			- triggered by EBV to trigger cancer
 		- AR/miR-101